pmq20/node-packer/node/doc/api/url.md

 The [WHATWG URL Standard][] uses a more selective and fine grained approach to selecting encoded characters than that used by the Legacy API.

-The WHATWG algorithm defines three "percent-encode sets" that describe ranges of characters that must be percent-encoded:
+The WHATWG algorithm defines four "percent-encode sets" that describe ranges of characters that must be percent-encoded:

 * The *C0 control percent-encode set* includes code points in range U+0000 to U+001F (inclusive) and all code points greater than U+007E.

+* The *fragment percent-encode set* includes the *C0 control percent-encode set* and code points U+0020, U+0022, U+003C, U+003E, and U+0060.

 * The *path percent-encode set* includes the *C0 control percent-encode set* and code points U+0020, U+0022, U+0023, U+003C, U+003E, U+003F, U+0060,